MujtabaHazari/basic-python-calculator/README.md

-# basic-python-calculator
-A simple command-line calculator built using Python's match-case and try-except blocks.
-This beginner-friendly project supports basic arithmetic operations: addition, subtraction, multiplication, and division.
-A great example of modern Python syntax in action. #python #calculator #beginners #matchcase #tryexcept #cli
+# Python Smart Calculator 🧮

+A simple command-line calculator built using Python.
+This project uses `match-case` for operator handling and `try-except` to manage input errors.

+## 🔧 Features
+- Addition, Subtraction, Multiplication, Division
+- User-friendly prompts
+- Error handling for invalid input

+## 🛠️ Technologies Used
+- Python 3.x

+## 🚀 How to Run
+1. Clone the repo
+2. Run `python calculator.py`
+3. Follow the prompts

+---

+🔸 Created as a beginner Python project to practice `match-case` and error handling.